arrilot/laravel-widgets/README.md

 ...
 {{ Widget::recentNews(['count' => 10]) }}
 ```
 Notice that you don't need to map ['count' => 10] and class property in constructor.
-It's done automatically
+It's done automatically.